praw-dev/praw/docs/package_info/contributing.rst

 Running the Test Suite
 ~~~~~~~~~~~~~~~~~~~~~~

-`Travis CI <https://travis-ci.org/praw-dev/praw>`_ automatically runs all
+`Github Actions <https://github.com/praw-dev/praw/actions>`_ automatically runs
-updates to known branches and pull requests.
-However, it's useful to be able to
+all updates to known branches and pull requests.
+However, it's useful to be
-run the tests locally.
+able to run the tests locally.
 The simplest way is via:

 .. code:: bash